ngintec/trackerNgin/readme.md

 		MsgQueue.get_message()
 	```

-	Note: Each user subscribes to 2 queues , one his own queue(his phone number), and one generic queue(generic-"trackerphone") for tracker
+	- Note: Each user subscribes to 2 channels , one his own channel(his phone number), and one generic channel(generic-"trackerphone") for tracker
-		1. His queue is used to send 1 to one
+		- Phone channel is used to send 1 to 1 message
-		2. genereric is used to send broadcast message
+		- genereric channel is used to send broadcast message
 	![screen](/ss/send.png) ![screen](/ss/receive.png)